ramancodians/smart_home/README.md

 # Smart Home

 The goal of the smart home project is a cheap and simplistic solution for creating a system of interconnected smart devices.
-The project is split into 3 sections, smart devices which can do anything from monitor the quality of the air to automatically feed your pets while you are away, the hub facilitates communications between these devices and the outside world, and the mobile application deals with device configuration and interfacing with the system.
+The project is split into 3 sections: Smart devices will do anything from monitor the quality of the air to automatically feed your pets while you are away.
+The hub facilitates communications between these devices and the outside world.
+Lastly the mobile application deals with device configuration and interfacing with the system.

 ## Installation / Setup